1. How many students are accepted each year?

 6. How do I apply for the ATP?

 Applications are accepted and reviewed in an ongoing fashion.
 Applications are available either online or by visiting the Office of Graduate Admissions on the campus of California Baptist University.
 Completed applications must be submitted by either November 15 for Priority Consideration or January 10, along with all required materials (letters of recommendation, volunteer/observation verification, transcripts, essay, etc).
-Complete applications are then reviewed by the ATP Admissions Committee and qualified applicants are invited for an on-campus or telephone interview.
+Complete applications are then reviewed by the ATP Admissions Committee and qualified applicants are invited for an on-campus interview.
 At the completion of the interview process successful applicants are notified of their selection for admission into the ATP beginning the following semester.

 7. What if I am an out-of-state student?